NikolaiRadke/Arduinoplus/README.md

 * **Toggle Line Comments**: Quickly comment/uncomment lines with `//` - perfect for debugging!
 * **Snippet Manager**: An enhanced clipboard to keep and modify several code snippets.
+* **Sketch Anchors**: Set an anchor and jump anytime to the desired position.
+The sketch needs to be saved fist.
+Alas, anchors are lost when the sketch is renamed.

 ## Installation